STLCC - Forest Park

 Phi Theta Kappa Society

 Sandra Knight, Sponsor

 The mission of the Phi Theta Kappa International Honor Society of the Two-Year College is to recognize and encourage scholarship among two-year college students.
-To achieve this purpose, Phi Theta Kappa provides opportunity for the development of leadership and service, for an intellectual climate to exchange ideas and ideals and for stimulation of interest in continuing academic excellence.
 Students who have a cumulative grade point average of 3.5 and 12 credit hours of college-level courses are automatically sent invitations to membership each Spring and Fall semester.
-After joining, students must maintain a 3.0 G.P.A.
-Over 35 million dollars in scholarships are available each year to members of Phi Theta Kappa.

 Rebecca Northern, Sponsor

-The purpose of this club is to provide support and aid in the educational advancement of radiology students at STLCC-Forest Park.
-Students will have the opportunity in community service projects, fundraisers and the annual state conference.
+The purpose of this club is to provide support and aid in the educational advancement of radiography students at STLCC-Forest Park.
+Students will participate in community service projects, fundraisers and the annual state conference.